AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 ### `Client ID is invalid` error

-The following error indicates the project in the Developer Console is missing `Adobe I/O Events for Adobe Commerce` API.
+The following error indicates the project in the Developer Console is missing the `Adobe I/O Events for Adobe Commerce` API.

 ```terminal
 Event publishing failed: Error code: 403; reason: Forbidden { "error": { "code": "Forbidden", "message": "Client ID is invalid", "details": { "error_code": "403003" } }